bguspl/bguspl.github.io/practical_sessions/PracticalSession03.md

 The syntax of classes in C++ is somewhat different than it is in Java;

-*   **Declarations and implementations are separate**[^4] - The class definition contains class variables and the declarations of the methods.
+*   **Declarations and implementations are separate<sup>†</sup>** - The class definition contains class variables and the declarations of the methods.
 The actual implementation is listed separately, where each method name is prefixed by the class name.
 The scope resolution operator (the :: operator) designates to which class the method belongs.
 *   **Semicolon at the end of the class** - A semicolon at the end of the class declaration.
 Not placing it will result in a compilation error.
 *   **Public and private <u>section</u>** - In C++, there are public, private and protected *sections* as opposed to Java where each individual class member must be tagged separately.
-*   **`Const` methods** - `const` methods[^5] do not change the state of an object (similar to `final` in Java).
-Good candidates for `const` are accessors functions (getters). `Const` methods cannot be used in a way that would allow you to use them to modify the object data[^6].
-This means that when `const` methods  return references or pointers to members of the class, they must also be `const` and they cannot call non- `const` methods.
+*   **`Const` methods** - `const` methods do not change the state of an object<sup>‡</sup>, can only call other `const` methods and cannot return non-const references or pointers to members of the class.
+They are declared with the keyword `const` after the parameter list (see example 3.1.1).
 *   **`Const` objects** - Once an object is declared as `const`, one can only use `const` methods on that object.

+<small><sup>†</sup> The separation of declaration and implementation is not mandatory and may be omitted for inner, local private or helper classes.</small>

+<small><sup>‡</sup> With the exception of data members marked as `mutable`.</small>

 Example of a `const` object: